rabbitmq/rabbitmq-peer-discovery-common/README.md

 # RabbitMQ Peer Discovery Commons

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_peer_discovery_common](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_peer_discovery_common).
+All issues have been transferred.

+## Introduction

 This library is similar in purpose to [rabbit-common](https://github.com/rabbitmq/rabbitmq-common) but focusses exclusively on [RabbitMQ peer discovery backends](https://www.rabbitmq.com/cluster-formation.html) (available as [a plugin](https://github.com/rabbitmq/rabbitmq-autocluster) for 3.6.x releases).